OCA/server-ux/base_tier_validation/readme/ROADMAP.rst

-* In odoo v11 it would be interesting to try to take advantage of ``mail.activity.mixin``.
+* Starting with Odoo v11 it would be interesting to try to take advantage of ``mail.activity.mixin``.